President's Column

 To give a quick update on items mentioned last month, our WSC 2021 scientific program received over 200 proposals for invited sessions, and over 50 proposals for short courses were submitted for our upcoming summer and winter schools in statistics.

-ISI is an organization that continues to evolve with the times as evidenced by our experimenting with new conference structures …
+ISI is an organisation that continues to evolve with the times as evidenced by our experimenting with new conference structures …

 ISI is an organization that continues to evolve with the times as evidenced by our experimenting with new conference structures including an inverted model where some presentations will be viewed off-line and the synchronous congress session will focus on interaction among the session presenters and the audience.